What is Electrolyte Blend?

 What is the recommended dose?

-One scoop (approximately 8 grams) in 8-10 ounces of water, per day, is recommended.
+One scoop (approximately 8 grams) per day, in eight to ten ounces of water, is recommended.

 Mix Electrolyte Blend into any beverage or sports bottle, or mix with water and place in an ice rack to make into popsicles.